MALABA

 The

-respondents' case on the merits is that s78(1) of the Constitution
+respondents case on the merits is that section 78(1) of the

-does not set the age of eighteen years as the minimum legal age of
+Constitution does not set the age of eighteen years as the minimum

-marriage.
-They argued that s78(1) of the Constitution gives a person
+argued that section 78(1) of the Constitution gives a person who has

-who has attained the age of eighteen the “right to found a family”.
+attained the age of eighteen the “right to found a family”.
+The

-of the Constitution.
-The applicants took issue with the literal
+applicants took issue with the literal interpretation of section

-be determined on the basis of a broad, generous and purposive
+on the basis of a broad, generous and purposive interpretation of its

 INTERNATIONAL